victimsnino/ReactivePlusPlus/docs/readme.md

 }
 ```

-You can check documentation for each operator on [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) page.
-Below you can find details about how operator works and how to create your own custom operator in RPP.
+Check the [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) for more details about operators.

-See <https://reactivex.io/documentation/operators.html> for more details about operators concept.
+See <https://reactivex.io/documentation/operators.html> for more details about operators.

-#### How operator works?
+#### How Operator Works?

-Let's check this example:
+Example:

 ```cpp
 rpp::source::create<int>([](const auto& observer){